-This Nordic-inspired steakhouse serves up deliciously-aged local steak from their custom built ageing facility in the Adelaide Hills.
+This Nordic-inspired steakhouse serves up deliciously-aged local steak from their custom-built ageing facility in the Adelaide Hills.
 A Hereford Beefstuow combines great food with beautiful interiors and ridic attention-to-detail.
-Aside from the meat, you'll find The Garden—an all-you-can-eat salad bar featuring fresh vegetables, soft cheese, nuts and a range of preserves to add to your own salad.
-Rest assured, you'll be visiting more than once.

 Charcoal Grill On The Hill

 As the name may suggest, the Steak Ministry team know what they’re doing when it comes to a solid hunk of meat.
-They’ve got their hands on Australia’s best wagyu (Sher wagyu, 400-day gran fed), as well as export-quality Black Angus grass fed cuts.
+They’ve got their hands on Australia’s best wagyu (Sher wagyu, 400-day grain fed), as well as export-quality Black Angus grass-fed cuts.
 They also have a special ‘Super Steaks’ menu, where Executive chef Chris Wade selects your piece of prime beef for you.
 Cheers, Chris.